 Is crowd-funding the future of publishing?
 Annabel talks to Unbound…

-A: I recognise Unbound co-founder John Mitchinson from a behind the scenes at QI TV programme I saw – apologies to Dan and Justin, but Unbound does sound a quite QI-ish thing to do!
+I recognise Unbound co-founder John Mitchinson from a behind the scenes at QI TV programme I saw – apologies to Dan and Justin, but Unbound does sound a quite QI-ish thing to do!
 How did the three co-founders get together?
-Who does what between the three of them?
+Who does what between the three of you?

-A: Having dipped my toe into subscription publishing via And Other Stories’ model, the appeal of getting your name printed in a book as a supporter is very alluring.
-I’ve now pledged to three Unbound titles, and can’t wait to get the first one in my hands (and check my name’s there before reading the book – it arrived – it is!).
+Having dipped my toe into subscription publishing via And Other Stories’ model, the appeal of getting your name printed in a book as a supporter is very alluring.
+I’ve now pledged to three Unbound titles, and can’t wait to get the first one in my hands (and check my name’s there before reading the book).
 How many pledges does the average book need to become fully funded, and what’s the gap between achieving the funding and publication.

 Authors also have a lot more freedom and communication with us, which they appreciate.
 We have the data of who bought their book and, if they want to return to us for another book as Shaun Usher did with Lists of Note, the sequel to Letters of Note, they already have a network that they can access who bought their previous book.
 Of course authors can also communicate directly with their audience, share their writing experiences and ask for input directly from their readers.

 Despite it not making the shortlist, the Man Booker Prize longlisting of Paul Kingsnorth’s novel The Wake must have been a terrific boost to you.
 How did that feel?